ben-marino/sociallyfed-ai-workflow/docs/FAQ.md

 2. Store in Google Drive
 3. Reference in Claude Chat
 4. Provide to Claude Code
-5. Both AIs see same information
+5. Both AIs see the same information

 ```
 You → Daily Brief → Claude Chat (strategy)